nikolailevshakov/scenario-examples-courses/Docker/publishing-ports/step1/text.md

-Firstly, initiate container named `app-1`:
+Initiate container named `app-1`:
 * mount `/root/app-1` directory on the host to the `/usr/share/nginx/html` directory within the container
 * utilize the `nginx:alpine` image
 * ensure port `80` on the host is mapped to port `80` within the container

-Make a request to `localhost:80`.
+Send get request to `localhost:80`.

 <br>